Renewable Energy

 Distributed Renewable Energy Program

-To determine your annual kilowatt-hour (kWh) usage and the size of the renewable system you may qualify for, please contact the TEC office at 1-989-658-8571.
+To determine your annual kilowatt-hour (kWh) usage and the system size you may qualify for, please contact the TEC office at 1-989-658-8571.

 Click the links below to view the Distributed Renewable Energy Programs for the following: